danielrudzinski/KanbanProject/terraform/README.md

 ## CI/CD
 The existing GitHub Actions workflow in `.github/workflows/kanban-cd.yml` builds and pushes the Docker image to GitHub Container Registry (public).
 The Container App pulls the public image without authentication.
 The Container App's managed identity is granted `Key Vault Secrets User` role to read application secrets from Key Vault.

+## Notes

+- **Postgres password generation**: the Postgres Terraform module generates the administrator password internally and stores it in Key Vault.
+(A previously-declared but unused `admin_password` input was removed to avoid confusion.)
+- **Logging/analytics**: a Log Analytics Workspace is created and connected to the Container Apps Environment, so Container Apps logs/metrics are available in Azure Monitor Logs.